-- 4.14 The revised PPTS (2015) has resulted in considerable uncertainty as it changed the planning definition of a traveller and gypsy, and therefore what number of required pitches need to be identified.
+- 4.13 The revised PPTS (2015) has resulted in considerable uncertainty as it changed the planning definition of a traveller and gypsy, and therefore what number of required pitches need to be identified.
 Evidence to the recent Local Plan examination was that the Council has re-interrogated the GTAA data to determine the appropriate level of pitch provision based on the new 2015 PPTS revised definition of gypsies and travellers.
 The data revealed that for all but unauthorised sites some two-thirds of households surveyed for the GTAA either never travel or travel not more than once a year.
 Overall, only 31% of respondents travel a few times a year, and 55% never travel, meaning that in Swale the gypsy and traveller population is quite settled, slightly more so than elsewhere in the country.
-Many current site occupants no longer meet the new PPTS definition of having a nomadic habit of life - 4.15 Accordingly, the need for pitches in Swale has been re-evaluated, resulting in a reduced estimate of pitch need of 61 pitches over the Plan period to 2031; this being the most generous of the possible reduced pitch numbers scenarios considered.
+Many current site occupants no longer meet the new PPTS definition of having a nomadic habit of life - 4.14 Accordingly, the need for pitches in Swale has been re-evaluated, resulting in a reduced estimate of pitch need of 61 pitches over the Plan period to 2031; this being the most generous of the possible reduced pitch numbers scenarios considered.
 Of these, 58 pitches have already been granted permanent planning permission meaning that the outstanding need for pitches to 2031 has now been met, albeit eight pitches at Upchurch have not been implemented and may now need to be deducted from the figures.
 The Council considers that on the basis of past trends any remaining need could easily be met from windfall proposals.
 Moreover it indicates that by proper engagement with the Council, appropriate sites can be found in sustainable and acceptable locations in Swale (outside of the AONB or other designated area) without an appeal, meaning that there is a high probability of being able to find an acceptable alternative site with minimal delay.
-Indeed, if Members were to approve these applications, five more pitches could be added to the list. - 4.16 As a result of this analysis, the Council is suggesting through Main Modifications to its draft Local Plan (published in June 2016) that the future need be based on a figure of 61 pitches, leaving a need per year of less than one pitch and, that no formal pitch allocations will be needed.
+Indeed, if Members were to approve these applications, five more pitches could be added to the list.

+- 4.15 As a result of this analysis the future need throughout the Local Plan period is based on an end figure of 61 pitches, leaving a need per year of less than one pitch and, that no formal pitch allocations will be needed.
 Policy DM10 has been revised to deal with these windfall applications and the element of policy CP3 on pitch allocations is to be removed from the Plan.
-Accordingly, a Part 2 Local Plan would not be required. - 4.17 The Local Plan Inspector's third interim report (March 2016) fully supported the Council's proposed position regarding gypsy and traveller site provision, accepting that the remaining need for sites could be managed by windfall applications and without a Part 2 Local Plan.
-The Inspector also accepted that the Council should revise draft Plan policies to reflect progress on site provision whereupon the Plan will be effective and consistent with national policy.
-In June 2016 the Council published Main Modifications to the draft Local Plan to confirm these intentions and these were considered at the resumption of the Local Plan EIP in January 2017, with the emerging Local Plan anticipated to be formally adopted on 26 July 2017.
+Accordingly, a Part 2 Local Plan would not be required. - 4.16 The Local Plan Inspector's third interim report (March 2016) fully supported the Council's proposed position regarding gypsy and traveller site provision, accepting that the remaining need for sites could be managed by windfall applications and without a Part 2 Local Plan.
+The Local Plan has now been adopted, and thus that position has been formalised.